 Archaeology – the scientific study of the physical evidence of past human cultures.

-Armouring – placing non-erodible material (e.g., riprap) over material that may be subject to erosion.
+Armouring – placing non-erodible material (for example, riprap) over material that may be subject to erosion.

 Ballast – rock, gravel, or other stabilizing material placed on top of subgrade or overland ground during road building.